NuGet/NuGetDocs/site/Docs/Contribute/Setting-up-the-NuGet-Development-Environment.markdown

         git clone https://git01.codeplex.com/nuget
 1. **Build Mono**.
 Do not use apt-get to install Mono since the installed version is 2.X, which cannot build the NuGet code successfully.
-NuGet requires Mono 3.0.
+Building NuGet requires Mono >= 3.2.
-  1. Get the Mono 3.0 source code tarball from <a href='http://download.mono-project.com/sources/mono/'>http://download.mono-project.com/sources/mono/</a>.
+  1. Get the Mono 3.2.3 source code tarball from <a href='http://download.mono-project.com/sources/mono/'>http://download.mono-project.com/sources/mono/</a>.
   1. Unzip the tarball using `tar -xjvf mono-xxx.tar.bz2`.
   1. Compile and install Mono.
     <pre><code>sudo apt-get install g++